 Where can I learn more about conflict diamonds?
 What can I do to help limit or change the conflict trade?

-You can learn more about conflict diamonds here on MiaDonna, or on our charity foundation’s website, The Greener Diamond.
+You can learn more about conflict diamonds here or on our charity foundation’s website, The Greener Diamond.
 This issue of blood/conflict diamonds is still very much something we need to be talking about and working to change, and playing your part as a conscious consumer will help us get a little bit closer.
 By making smart, active choices about where you’re buying your goods from, you help to steer the ship towards sustainable and ethical alternatives to the harmful and detrimental things we know from the past.
 Together, we can make a positive, impactful change in our economy towards conflict diamond alternatives and ultimately, we can help save those communities and individuals involved in the conflict diamond trade.